 Our partnership agreement requires us to reimburse our general partner for all direct and indirect expenses it incurs or payments they make on our behalf and all other expenses allocable to us or otherwise incurred by our general partner in connection with operating our business.
 Neither the partnership agreement nor the services agreement will limit the amount of expenses for which our general partner and its affiliates may be reimbursed, but the services agreement will provide for an agreed upon maximum annual reimbursement obligation for expenses associated with certain specified selling, general and administrative services necessary to run our business.
 For more information on the services agreement, please read "Certain Relationships and Related Transactions - Agreements with Affiliates in Connection with the Transactions - Services Agreement."
-These expenses include salary, bonus, incentive compensation and other amounts paid to persons who perform services for us or on our behalf and expenses allocated to our general partner by its affiliates.
-Our general partner is entitled to determine the expenses that are allocable to us.
+These expenses include salary, bonus, incentive compensation and other amounts paid to persons who perform services for us or on our behalf and expenses allocable to us.